 KEYS TO RECOVERING YOUR BALLFIELD AFTER FLOODING

-Late winter snow storms, frost depths, Bombogenesis Nor’easters, severe storms and tornadoes, heavy rains, and most of all, flooding, all work against the sports field manager to meet their deadlines to have their fields up and running for the spring sports season.
-Of all these weather events though, none is more damaging and debilitating than a major flood on a sports field.
+Every year there are many major challenges that confront the sports field manager: Late winter snow storms, frost depths, Bombogenesis Nor’easters, severe storms and tornadoes, heavy rains, and most of all, flooding.
+All work against field managers in meeting their deadlines to have their fields up and running on time, regardless of the season or sport.
+Of all these weather events, none is more damaging and debilitating than a major flood on a sports field.
 It doesn’t matter if you have natural or artificial turf on your field, a flood is likely going to mean a whole lot of hard work ahead.